wp-plugins/restrict-author-posting/readme.txt

 == Upgrade Notice ==

+= 1.1.8 =
-= 1.1.7 =
+Now some user can not change his/her restriction except administrator = 1.1.7 =
 Now admin can not see the restriction in his profile !
 = 1.1.6 =